TheMintyMan/SnakeRoguelike/Documents/SnakeRogueLikeDoc/ToDo/To Do.md

 Stocks - Going up and down.
 It could be RNG.
 Stocks could change.
 Supply/Demands - Shop stuff.
 Things that don't get bought often enough will become cheaper.

+Tagline, father son, game boy aesthetic

+New narrative:
+Inception

+You're a character in the real world at a desk job.
+You decide to play Snake++ instead of doing work.

+Starts off with a first person animated sequence of you sitting down at the desk turning the computer on.

+The character in the game is a nobody trying to become a CEO.

+Little E-mails and messages pop up in game.

+Escapism

+1 mechanic is that boss in real life starts talking to you and have to flip the device over so that your IRL boss doesn't see you playing the game.
+Eye icon shows up and shows "Flip Device".
+When bar gets full, the game punishes you by shooting extra lasers or something.

+Pop-ups show up in game.

+At the end of the day, you win the game but you get made redundant IRL.

+Thank you for your years of service.
+Unfortunately.

+Straight to black, TV turns off.
+Credits roll.

+Add a screen effect to the capsule art.

+It's a game boy that has pop out elements such as buttons and enemy bosses.

+Gameplay Effects are good for passive effects/buffs, etc.

+Watch videos on GAS before.